Knowledge Base

 1. Hello, World!

-- Modify the URL for your section by changing the section Id in the URL to '8303' and hitting enter.
-This will take you to the Custom Helpers hidden section in the training instance.
+2. Modify the URL for your section by changing the section Id in the URL to '8303' and hitting enter.
+This will take you to the hidden section in the training instance where you can add your Custom Helpers.

-- Name: Give your Custom Helper a name, "helloWorld".
+4. Name: Give your Custom Helper a name, "your_nameHelloWorld".
 (There should be no spaces in the name field, use camel case as a convention for your Custom Helpers names).

 All Handlebars Custom Helpers start out as a function that has two arguments: context and options.